 The lavender plant appeared in many ancient civilizations.
 The sweet-smelling lavender oil was used during ancient times in Egypt, Greece, and Rome.
 Roman soldiers were said to have used the lavender plant to wash their clothes with and make their bathwater smell good.
-In Egypt, lavender was used in the enbalming process and in cosmetics.
+In Egypt, lavender was used in the embalming process and in cosmetics.
 Lavender oil was used in Greece as a perfume.
 In Rome, lavender was commonly used for medicinal healing.
 Lavender was used topically in ancient Roman societies and was used in bath water and in homeopathic insect repellent.
 Ancient monks grew lavender flowers to use as medicinal herbs throughout the Middle Ages.

 Lavender relaxes your mind and body.
 It helps you reach a deeper spiritual connection through your meditative work.
 Your third-eye chakra connects well to the pleasing aroma of lavender.
-Your intuition and spiritual understanding can become heightened from incorporating lavender into your meditation.
+Your intuition and spiritual understanding can become heightened by incorporating lavender into your meditation.

 Health and Lavender

 Lavender is an ingredient of compounds used for aromatherapy and alternative medicine.
 Its sweet aroma can be found in lotions and shampoos.
 It is often used as an essential oil.
 Many people put a few drops of lavender oil into their bathwater or diffuser.
 It is always a good idea to be very careful when using essential oils and especially avoid your eyes and other sensitive parts of the body.